selimtoksal/Android-Caught-Global-Exception-Library/README.md

 # CaughtGlobalExceptionLib

 Don't worry anymore. your app is never crash and your users never seen "this app unfortunately has stopped" message.
+And your app never close.

         public TransferObject transferObject = new TransferObject();